NEUBIAS/training-resources/workshops/image-ethics-and-data-integrity.md

 - Open image: `xy_calibrated_16bit__nuclear_protein_control.tif`
     - This image shows a nuclear protein in control cells.
 - Open image: `xy_calibrated_16bit__nuclear_protein_treated.tif`
-    - The cells in this 'treated' image have been subjected to a drug.
+    - The cells in this image have been subjected to a drug.
-- Inspect the images!
+- Inspect the images:
-    - Did the drug affect the nuclear protein?
+    - Did the drug affect the amount of the nuclear protein?
 - Adjust the lookup-tables (LUTs) of both images to be the same
 - Add the LUT calibration to both images